 Foods stored in cardboard boxes or soft plastic bags are still vulnerable, making your pantry an open buffet for Indian meal moth larvae.
 The larvae are capable of eating through cardboard or plastic to gain access to food.
 When you find that they have invaded the food stores in your pantry, you will have to throw out all contaminated food.
 The cost can quickly add up, depending on how bad of an infestation you have.

 Indian meal moths also promote the growth of mold, adding another problem for you to deal with.
 If an Indian meal moth infestation is not adequately contained and preventative measures are not put into place beforehand, eliminating them can be a long, drawn-out process.
 When it comes to these pests, the best offense is a good defense.

 If you fear that Indian meal moths have invaded your pantry, you should take the following steps:

 Moths can be a real nuisance, especially when they take up residence inside your home.
 Moths are very destructive, and depending on the species, they will invade your pantry or your closet and wreak havoc.
 In your pantry, they will contaminate food, and in your closet, they will eat your clothes.
 Identifying which moth species you are dealing with is vital when battling against an infestation.

 In most cases, you only notice that a moth is in your house when you are watching TV at night and one flies in front of or lands on the TV screen.
-One lone moth doesn't seem like much of a threat, but one moth can quickly turn into many if it can successfully lay eggs.
-Because moth infestations can be hard to manage once they have established themselves, you should always be vigilant and remove moths from your home — even if it's only one.
+A lone moth doesn’t seem like much of a threat, but one moth can quickly turn into many if it can successfully lay eggs.
+Since moth infestations can be hard to manage, you should always be vigilant and remove moths from your home — even if it’s only one.